Combined Chemistry M.S./Applied Science Ph.D.

 Opportunities for graduate study with Chemistry faculty members beyond the Master of Science degree are possible through the affiliation of Chemistry faculty members with the Applied Science Department.
-Prospective doctoral students are strongly encouraged to open an email dialog with those members of the Chemistry faculty whose research is of most interest to confirm availability both of projects suitable for dissertation research and of sufficient financial aid.
+Prospective doctoral students are strongly encouraged to open a dialog with those members of the Chemistry faculty whose research is of most interest to confirm availability both of projects suitable for dissertation research and of sufficient financial aid.
 A candidate for the combined degrees of an M.S. in Chemistry and a Ph.D. in Applied Science is initially admitted to the graduate program in Chemistry.
-Following satisfactory completion of one to three semester(s) of graduate coursework and research, with the approval of their Research Advisor Chemistry M.S. degree candidates interested in continuing their graduate research projects at the doctoral level may apply for admission to the Applied Science Ph.D. degree program.
+Following satisfactory completion of one to three semester(s) of graduate coursework and research and with the approval of their research advisor, Chemistry M.S. degree candidates interested in continuing their graduate research projects at the doctoral level may apply for admission to the Applied Science Ph.D. degree program.
 In addition to the combined Chemistry M.S./Applied Science Ph.D. described here, students interested in pursuing a Ph.D. under the supervision of a member of the Chemistry faculty may apply directly for admission to the Ph.D. program in Applied Science.